 Do not destroy your public records!
 The law requires that you retain certain records for a period of time, and that you turn over certain records if a member of the public requests them when they contain content related to your official capacity.
 This is true even if the records are on your personal computer, personal cellphone or personal email account.
-To review retention schedules of records, please refer to the City Clerk's website through the Resources link.
+To review the records retention and disposition schedules, please refer to the City Clerk's website.